connorrothschild/v3/content/posts/automation-scrollytell.md

 title: "How to Scrollytell in R: Automation and Its Impact on Jobs"
 description: Because its easier than doing it in D3
 img: automation-scrollytell/header.png
-img_alt: 'Blog post header image'
+img_alt: "Blog post header image"
 date: "2019-10-01"
 ---

-I’ve always been interested in data visualization, and my most recent sub-passion has been *scrollytelling*.
+I’ve always been interested in data visualization, and my most recent sub-passion has been _scrollytelling_.
 I’ve seen numerous examples of amazing scrolling articles, from sites such as [The Pudding](https://pudding.cool/), the [New York Times](https://www.nytimes.com/), and